AnBuiii/gemini_plugin/README.md

 - [ ] Add tool window for asked questions and answers
 - [ ] Maybe another LLM (ChatGPT, Lllama 2,...)

+## Contribute
+If you want to contribute to this library, you're always welcome!

 Plugin based on the [IntelliJ Platform Plugin Template][template].

 [template]: https://github.com/JetBrains/intellij-platform-plugin-template